 Lucy and Edmund Pevensie return to Narnia with their cousin Eustace where they meet up with Prince Caspian for a trip across the sea aboard the royal ship The Dawn Treader.
 Along the way they encounter dragons, dwarves, merfolk, and a band of lost warriors before reaching the edge of the world.

-The wolves that destroyed the Beavers' home were mostly real animals with one or two CGI ones added in, although their tails had to be digitally removed and re-added.
-Their tails kept wagging while filming the scene, making them seem less vicious.
+The wolves that destroyed the Beavers' home were mostly real animals, with one or two CGI ones added in, although their tails had to be digitally removed and re-added.
+Their tails kept wagging while filming the scene, making them seem less vicious, showing instead, being happy with frolicking around.
 See more »

 Was this review helpful to you?

 | Report this